OneSourceConsult/floodlight-queuepusher/README.md

 Copyright (c) 2014 RedZinc [🔗](http://www2.redzinc.net/)

-This project has been developed in the scope of the CityFlow project[🔗](http://www.cityflow.eu/) by João Gonçalves
+This project has been developed in the scope of the CityFlow project[🔗](http://www.cityflow.eu/) by João Gonçalves and David Palma

 ## License